Nicholas Petit-Frere

-Nicholas Petit-Frere (born September 15, 1999) is an American football offensive tackle for the Tennessee Titans of the National Football League (NFL).
-He played college football at Ohio State.
+Nicholas Petit-Frere (born September 15, 1999) is an American professional football offensive tackle.
+He played college football for the Ohio State Buckeyes.

-Early life and high school career
+Early life

-Petit-Frere grew up in Tampa, Florida and attended Berkeley Preparatory School, where he played football and basketball.
+Petit-Frere grew up in Tampa, Florida, and attended Berkeley Preparatory School, where he played football and basketball.
 He is of Haitian descent through his father.
 Petit-Frere was considered a five-star recruit and committed to play college football at Ohio State after considering offers from Alabama and Florida.

 College career

 Petit-Frere redshirted his true freshman season.
 As a redshirt freshman, he played in all 14 of Ohio State's games with one start.
 As a redshirt sophomore, Petit-Frere was named second-team All-Big Ten after starting all seven of Ohio State's games in the team's COVID-19-shortened 2020 season.
-On December 27, 2021, Petit-Frere announced that he would be opting out of the 2022 Rose Bowl and declaring for the 2022 NFL Draft.
+On December 27, 2021, Petit-Frere announced that he would be opting out of the 2022 Rose Bowl and declaring for the 2022 NFL draft.